Student advocacy, individual student planning, responsive services, & program management/system support

 The counselors work with students to operate as peer mediators, conflict managers, student ambassadors, tutors and mentors.
 The techniques of peer mediation and conflict resolution are used to help students learn how to make changes in the way they communicate with others.
 In peer education, students are empowered to facilitate the raising of awareness, the learning of knowledge, and change of behavior concerning health and wellbeing.
 Learn more

 The counselor is available to provide transition support to families and students who are moving in and out of the LJA community.
-While some of this is embedded into the orientation and advisory curriculum, additional support may be needed on an individual level, which may be provided by the counselors.
+While some of this is embedded into the orientation and counseling curriculum, additional support may be needed on an individual level, which may be provided by the counselors.

 Program Development & System Support